DemaciaLarz/TDQN-in-keras/README.md

 ![](https://github.com/DemaciaLarz/TDQN-in-keras/blob/main/files/imgs4.png)

 In effect this allows the positions to be cut into halves, triplets, quadruples, and so on.
 We ran some experiments on this setup ranging from two up to sixteen model outputs.
 We obtained results, no doubt.
 However, it never got any better than using two actions only.
 The agent never really seemed to fully take advantage of the fact that it could diversify its positions, but it rather kept on falling back on a simple buy and sell everything strategy only that it was worse than a pure one.
 There was a lot of less optimal activity going on in the action values under the hood.
-With this being said, there is obviously a lot of potentials to explore here if one would push a bit to get it and if one would in a more dedicated manner adjust model capacity and hyperparameters for the purpose.
+With this being said, there is obviously a lot of potentials to explore here if one would just push a bit to get it.
+Adjusting model capacity and hyperparameters for the purpose.

-**In a dueling context:** So that is what we did, and now comes a bit of what we wanted to do.
-Now wouldn’t it be nice to have the agent being able to freely, in a continuous manner, size up its positions as it pleases?
+**A Dueling Context:** Now wouldn’t it be nice to have the agent being able to freely, in a continuous manner, size up its positions as it pleases?
 Let’s say that it is, the discrete fashion of action value estimation in a DQN context quickly limits any such endeavors.

 Consider the Dueling DQN model architecture.
 You can find the paper [here](https://arxiv.org/abs/1511.06581), some implementation notes [here](https://github.com/DemaciaLarz/Rainbow/blob/master/Implementation_Notes.ipynb) and some code for a Keras implementation [here](https://github.com/DemaciaLarz/rainbow/blob/master/Train.ipynb).